Get me Steven Spielberg

 - Marta Dusseldorp, who among other minor roles played Officer Yal Henta (an old friend of Aeryn Sun's from her Peacekeeper days) on Farscape ("Into the Lion's Den" parts I and II), bears an uncanny resemblance to Bridget Fonda.

-- Jon Cryer spent the 80s playing roles obviously intended for Matthew Broderick.
-He even took over for Broderick in Torch Song Trilogy on Broadway.
+- Jon Cryer spent the 1980s taking on the excess workload that Matthew Broderick didn't have time for.
+He even replaced Broderick in Torch Song Trilogy on Broadway.

 - Can't get Yuri Lowenthal to voice a Kid Hero in an anime?
 No problem!
-Either Bryce Papenbrook, Johnny Yong Bosch or Todd Haberkorn will do the job.
+Either Bryce Papenbrook, Johnny Yong Bosch, Steve Staley or Todd Haberkorn will do the job.

 - If Funimation is involved, either Greg Ayres, Josh Grelle, Todd Haberkorn or Micah Solusod will do the job.